 - Now from the drop-down option, enable “Override software rendering list” for force hardware acceleration

 - From the bottom right side of the screen click on the relaunch button.

-There are no advanced settings like the desktop browser on the chrome mobile app.
+How do I enable Hardware acceleration in chrome android?
+Some Android device users are asking how they can enable hardware acceleration on their devices.
+Well, There are no advanced settings like the desktop browser to enable or disable hardware acceleration on chrome mobile app.
 You need to visit the chrome://flags page to enable hardware acceleration.

 - Now enable the “override software rendering list” on your chrome android app.

-- Now tap on the relaunch option to see the effects of hardware acceleration on the chrome mobile app.
+- Tap on the relaunch option to see the effects of hardware acceleration on the chrome mobile app.

 - You can also check if the hardware acceleration is active by visiting chrome://gpu on your mobile app.
 You’ll see almost every option is using hardware acceleration on your chrome app

-If you face any issue then visit chrome://flags and disable override software rendering list.
-This will disable hardware acceleration your chrome android app and fix the issue.
+How do I disable hardware acceleration on android?
+If you start encountering some issue then visit chrome://flags and disable the override software rendering list.
+This will disable the hardware acceleration of your chrome android app and fix the issue.